icescrum/iceScrum-docker/icescrum/README.md

 #### PostgreSQL

-Use the official MySQL image (9.6).
+Use the official PostgreSQL image (9.6).

 Provide a password for the PostgreSQL `postgre` user and a name for the database (you can use `icescrum`).